-5. Fit the riser card connector of the slot to the PCI board terminal, then insert the terminal into the connector
+5. Fit the riser card connector of the slot to the PCI board terminal, then insert the terminal into the connector firmly and fix with a screw.

 6. Connect power cable for cache backup.

 7. Stick the terminal part of riser card and slot part on the mother board together and insert them in with